 Students may not seek any assistance outside of these sources.
-For example, a student may not seek assistance from family members, acquaintances, mentors, or tutors, regardless of whether the individual is an attorney.
+For example, a student may not seek assistance from other faculty members, staff outside the Writing Clinic, family members, acquaintances, mentors, or tutors, regardless of whether the individual is an attorney or has attended law school.
 Assistance of any kind is prohibited, including substantive guidance and help with grammar and citation.

-3. Use of court briefs prepared by attorneys
+3. Using court documents prepared by attorneys

-A student can review court briefs written on their issue in actual cases.
+A student can review court briefs and other documents written on their issue in actual cases.
 Keep in mind, however, that not all briefs prepared by attorneys are well-written, and the availability of briefs online does not indicate their quality.